Capital One

-Capital One Financial Corporation is an American bank holding company specializing in credit cards, auto loans, banking, and savings accounts, headquartered in McLean, Virginia with operations primarily in the United States.
-It is on the list of largest banks in the United States and has developed a reputation for being a technology-focused bank.
+Capital One Financial Corporation is an American bank holding company founded on July 21, 1994, and specializing in credit cards, auto loans, banking, and savings accounts, headquartered in Tysons, Virginia, with operations primarily in the United States.
+It is the sixth largest bank in the United States by total assets as of 30 June 2025, the third largest issuer of Visa and Mastercard credit cards, and one of the largest car finance companies in the United States.

-The bank has 755 branches including 30 café style locations and 2,000 ATMs.
-It is ranked 99th on the Fortune 500, 9th on Fortune's 100 Best Companies to Work For list, and conducts business in the United States, Canada, and the United Kingdom.
+The bank has approximately 750 branches, including 30 café style locations, and 2,000 ATMs.
+It is ranked 82nd on the Fortune 500, 15th on Fortune's 100 Best Companies to Work For list, and conducts business in the United States, Canada, and the United Kingdom.
 The company helped pioneer the mass marketing of credit cards in the 1990s.
-In 2016, it was the 5th largest credit card issuer by purchase volume, after American Express, JPMorgan Chase, Bank of America, and Citigroup.

-With a market share of 5%, Capital One is also the second largest auto finance company in the United States, following Ally Financial, formerly known as GMAC.

 The company's three divisions are credit cards, consumer banking and commercial banking.
-In the fourth quarter of 2018, 75% of the company's revenues were from credit cards, 14% were from consumer banking, and 11% were from commercial banking.
+As of 31 December 2022, the company had loans receivable of $114 billion from credit cards, $75 billion from auto loans, and $85 billion from commercial loans.
+The company has been fined by regulators for its role in money-laundering on separate occasions and been subject to consumer class action lawsuits and government investigations in relations to its treatment of customers.